mchmarny/cloud-native-stack/README.md

 ```
 git clone https://github.com/NVIDIA/cloud-native-stack.git
-cd cloud-native-stack/docs/playbooks
+cd cloud-native-stack/playbooks
 ```

-Update the hosts file in docs/playbooks directory with master and worker nodes(if you have) IP's with username and password like below
+Update the hosts file in playbooks directory with master and worker nodes(if you have) IP's with username and password like below

 ```
 nano hosts